 Why Light is Important to Plants

-Photosynthesis is perhaps the most important process.
+Photosynthesis is perhaps the most critical process.
 In case you need a refresher, photosynthesis is when plants use light energy to convert water and carbon dioxide into oxygen and carbohydrates.
 In other words, plants need light to produce food.

 Talking about light can get complicated.
 If you research more about the subject, you’ll likely run into some jargon.
 Here are some light terms you should know.